smarr/SOMns/README.md

     git clone https://github.com/smarr/SOMns.git

-Then, TruffleSOM can be build with Ant:
+Then, SOMns can be build with Ant:

-    ant jar
+    ant

 Afterwards, the simple Hello World program is executed with: